-- A. Does the teacher hold a valid Teaching Certificate in Agriculture Education? - B. Did the teacher comply with the Code of Ethics for Agriculture Education Teachers"? - C. Is the teacher actively involved in the professional teacher organization specifically for agriculture educators in the state? - D. Did the teacher attend all Area meetings for Agriculture Education Teachers? - E. Did the Agriculture Education Department have at least two advisory committee meetings one of which may have been an informal meeting? - F. Is a copy of each monthly report on file in the region office for the teacher? - G. Was the annual program of work approved by the local system and the Regional Coordinator of Agriculture Education?
+- A. Does the teacher hold a valid Teaching Certificate in Agricultural Education? - B. Did the teacher comply with the Code of Ethics for Agricultural Education Teachers@? - C. Is the teacher actively involved in the professional teacher organization specifically for Agricultural educators in the state? - D. Did the teacher attend all Area meetings for Agricultural Education Teachers? - E. Did the Agricultural Education Department have at least two advisory committee meetings one of which may have been an informal meeting? - F. Is a copy of each monthly report on file in the region office for the teacher? - G. Was the annual program of work approved by the local system and the Agricultural Education Region Director?
 Did the annual program of work reflect activities in the approved areas for extended year and day? - H. Did the teacher attend the GVATA Summer Leadership Conference?
-Did the teacher attend the Mid-Winter Leadership Conference? - I. Has the teacher submitted a class schedule with enrollment counts to the Regional Coordinator?
+Did the teacher attend the Mid-Winter Leadership Conference? - I. Has the teacher submitted a class schedule with enrollment counts to the Region Director?
 (1 per semester) - J. Have practical lesson plans meeting specific state standards been developed and filed for each course taught? - K. Has a course calendar or course syllabus of all teaching units been prepared for each course? - L. Was a unit on leadership and personal development (including parliamentary procedure) taught? - M. Did the teacher maintain all facilities (classroom, agricultural mechanics laboratory, livestock facilities, food processing center, forestry plot, greenhouse) in a safe, neat, and aesthetically pleasing condition?